Zywave/booster/src/_areas/design-system/components/tooltips.md

 ![Image for Tooltip anatomy](/images/anatomy.svg)

 1. **Container:** the container of the Tooltip
-2. **Page element:** paired with Tooltips to indicate additional information is available on hover/focus state
+2. **Trigger:** indicate additional information is available via Tooltip on hover/focus
 3. **Label:** a brief message that provides additional information to users
-4. **Tip:** an arrow pointing from the Tooltip container to the related page element
+4. **Tip:** an arrow pointing from the Tooltip container to the related page element - always make sure that the Tooltip arrow is pointing at the associated page content and is vertically or horizontally centered based on the tooltip message

 - - -